Vitamins and Supplements for ADHD

 St. John's Wort: No Help for ADHD

-Recent scientific studies do not support the use of St. John's wort to treat ADHD.
-In fact, recent findings conclude that St. John's wort has no effect on the symptoms of ADHD.
+But studies don’t recommend using it to treat ADHD.
+Recent research finds that St. John's wort has no effect on the symptoms of the disorder.

 Other Natural Supplements for ADHD

-There is some preliminary evidence that some natural supplements may benefit people with ADHD.
-For example, in one study, a combination of American ginseng and Ginkgo leaf improved ADHD symptoms in children ages 3 to 17.
-But researchers conclude that more scientific studies are needed to confirm this finding.
+There’s some evidence that certain natural supplements might help.
+A combo of American ginseng and Ginkgo leaf improved ADHD symptoms in children ages 3 to 17 in one study.
+More research is needed to confirm the finding, though.